Pierpaolo1223/JavaApplications/README.md

-Here comes some exercises based principally on asynchronous and reactive programming, microservices applications, Docker, Prometheus and
-Spring Security integration with JWT token and Postgres DB.
+Here comes some exercises based principally on asynchronous and reactive programming, microservices, Docker, Prometheus and Spring Security integration with JWT token and Postgres DB.

 The "microservices-application" application is an exercise that implements and api gateway, an Eureka service (service provider), auth service (authentication microservice)